 Owen Barfield and the Origin of Language

 Aristotle once admonished his hearers to “call no man happy until he is dead.”
-When people hear that I think they generally mean that it was simply a piece of ordinary pessimism, signifying that it is better to be dead than alive.
+When people hear that I think they generally assume that it was simply a piece of ordinary pessimism, signifying that it is better to be dead than alive.
 That is not actually what he meant.
 In the original context he was trying to define the meaning of ‘happiness,’ happiness meaning not just a state of mind which you enjoy for an hour or two, or a day or two, but something that applies to a whole life.
 Perhaps the word ‘blessedness’ would be more appropriate.
 Because it applies only to a whole life, you could only really decide whether a man is happy or not after he is dead.
 Well, I mention that because it occurred to me that, if Aristotle had been asked about the choice of a human subject for a biographical lecture he might very well have laid down the same rule; and I notice that the sponsors of this series, in all the other lectures, have observed that rule inasmuch as all the other subjects have completed their lives.
 There is another difference, and it is one that involves a certain amount of embarrassment.
 In every other case the subject of the lecture was one person, the lecturer another.
 Here they are both one and the same human being.
-That does arouse a certain element of embarrassment, and I have come to the conclusion that I can mitigate it a little in the practice of referring to the Subject in the third person.
+That does arouse a certain element of embarrassment, and I have come to the conclusion that I can mitigate it a little by following the previous lecturers in the practice of referring to the Subject in the third person.
 I hope you will approve.

 It happens that the actual moment when the Subject of this lecture was first made aware that it is possible to enjoy language as such — the very nature of language — can be identified very precisely.
 The scene is a school-room in the few minutes before the master comes in to take a lesson in Latin syntax, and the textbooks from which the homework has been prepared are lying open on the desks.
 The practice here was to illustrate the points in syntax by quotations from an actual Latin author.
 I think, at the risk of overburdening you with detail, I will tell you exactly what it was, even to the extent of using the blackboard.
 The point was to illustrate the fact that in Latin the accusative case is used to express duration of time.
 The sentence was: Cato, octoginta annos natus, excessit e vita (Cato died aged 80) and, for the student, the only word in the quotation that really mattered was the word annos.
 Nevertheless the boy sitting next to him suddenly observed: “Cato, at the age of 80 walked out of life — that’s rather nice!” or words to that effect.